2 Days in Berlin: The Best Things to Do

 I hope you enjoy my suggestions for two days in Berlin.
 Have a great time in Germany’s capital city.

-Two Days in Berlin: Day 1 – Morning
+Two Days in Berlin: Morning of Day 1

-Welcome to Berlin.
 Spend your morning discovering Berlin’s complicated history.
-I found it impossible to truly appreciate the city and its vibe until after I learned everything that had happened here, especially in the recent past.
+I found it impossible to truly appreciate the city and its unique and rebellious vibe until after I learned everything that had happened here, especially in the recent past.
 It’s insane.

 1. Go to the Brandenburg Gate